Hexahaven/Haven-Sync-backend/README.md

-# Hexa Haven - IoT Platform
+# Haven Sync Backend

-A Django-based IoT platform for monitoring and controlling devices.
+A Django-based backend for monitoring and controlling IoT devices.

 ## Features